Jethet/wiki-hh/CSS/generalCSS.md

 * **absolute** positioning means the element behaves as if fixed, except relative to the nearest positional ancestor (or else the document
 body).
 An element of `<div class="relative">` can have an absolute-positioned 'child': `<div class="absolute">`.

-**Inline and block elements are the most common ways to display elements.**
+**Inline and block elements are the most common ways to display elements:**
 * **block**: elements appear on a new line (also called block-level element). `<div>` is the standard block-level element: starts on a new
 line and stretches out to the left and right as far as it can. `<p> <form> <header> <footer> <section> <h1> <ul> <li>` etc. are all
 block-level elements.